ezsystems/commerce-documentation/docs/api/business_api/businessapi_invocation_service.md

 !!! note

-    The tag **name** must always be `business_api_operation`.
+    The tag `name` must always be `business_api_operation`.

-    The attribute **alias** defines the above mentioned first part in the operation identifier.
+    The attribute `alias` defines the first part in the operation identifier.

-    Please derive your new service from the [common parent class BaseOperation](baseoperation/baseoperation.md) in order to get access to commonly needed dependencies (e.g. logging and translations).
+    Derive your new service from the [common parent class `BaseOperation`](baseoperation/baseoperation.md) to get access to commonly needed dependencies (e.g. logging and translations).

-#### Overriding an existing BusinessApi class
+### Overriding an existing Business API class

-If you want to override a particular API service you need to create a new service class, which extends the orginal.
-Within that class it is possible to override individual methods or add new methods.
+If you want to override a particular API service you need to create a new service class, which extends the original.
+Within that class you can override individual methods or add new methods.
 Then you need to redefine the service in the Symfony configuration with the new class and the same tag values (name and alias).

-Example

-**Service class**
+For example:

 ``` php
 namespace Example\Bundle\ExtensionBundle\Services\BusinessLayer\Operations;